 What is Therapeutic Touch?

 Therapeutic Touch is a modern version of several ancient healing practices.
 It is taught and studied in hospitals and universities around the world.
 In the 1970's, Dolores Krieger, Ph.D., RN, a professor of nursing at New York University, and Dora Kunz, a natural healer, adapted it for use in modern health care.
 It is not a cure and is never used to replace regular medical treatment.
 However, Therapeutic Touch may help your body's own ability to heal.
-Therapeutic Touch is based on the concept that you are a complex energy field.
-When a person is well energy flows in, through and out of the body in a balanced and smooth way.
-As a consequence of illness or injury, this flow may be impeded.
-It is the goal of Therapeutic Touch to rebalance the flow of energy as a support to the healing process.

-What Happens During Therapeutic Touch?
+What happens during Therapeutic Touch?

 Therapeutic Touch can be offered in a sitting or lying position.
 There is no need to undress.
 The practitioner works in the human energy field, which extends two to six inches beyond the skin.
-During the session, the practitioner's hands are placed near the body, that is to say, in the energy field.
+During the session, the practitioner's hands are placed near the body, in the energy field.
 Using gentle hand movements, the practitioner will check from head to toe the flow of energy and re-balance it where needed.

-How Long Does Therapeutic Touch Take?
+How long does Therapeutic Touch take?

 A session might last anywhere from five to 20 minutes.
 A child, for example, may require a brief five-minute session, while an adult may need 15-20 minutes.
-One session may be sufficient or a series of shorter sessions might be more helpful.
+One session may be sufficient, or a series of shorter sessions might be more helpful.

-General Response to Therapeutic Touch
+General response to Therapeutic Touch

-Personal Response to Therapeutic Touch
+Personal response to Therapeutic Touch

 The length of your illness, your lifestyle and your general health determines your response to a Therapeutic Touch session.
 You can be skeptical about Therapeutic Touch and still benefit from your session.

-Therapeutic Touch Volunteer Program at MGH
+Therapeutic touch Volunteer Program at MGH

 Michael Garron Hospital was the first hospital in Canada to have a policy and training program for Therapeutic Touch and many staff have learned this valuable skill.
 As a result of increasing demand for this service, the Volunteer Services Department organized a team of trained volunteers to offer Therapeutic Touch throughout the hospital.